My Husky Experience

 Joined Web Impact

-Out-of-Class Experience: This marked the beginning of understanding technology as a tool for real-world impact.
+Connecting Classroom to Community: This marked the beginning of understanding technology as a tool for real-world impact.
 Working on community-driven projects showed me how technical skills could directly serve local businesses and non-profits, connecting classroom learning with tangible outcomes.

 Started TAing